ADHD

 2022 Holiday Gift Guide for Parents

-1. Online ADHD Parenting Courses – We now offer TWO amazing ADHD parenting courses, Creating Calm (for strategies at home) and Shining at School (for strategies at school).
+1. Online ADHD Parenting Courses – We now offer TWO excellent ADHD parenting courses, Creating Calm (for strategies at home) and Shining at School (for strategies at school).
 This gift will support you all year long!
 And if you would like to gift our courses to someone else, email us at hello@thechildhoodcollective.com for a gift card.

-9. Cute backpack – This backpack is super cute and such a steal!
+9. Cute backpack – This backpack is super cute and a steal!
 When you are juggling all the snacks and water bottles, a backpack is a MUST.

 Happy shopping, friends!
 Have a beautiful holiday season.